samuelcanon/Search-Trends-vs.-Stock-Prices---Signal-Screening-Analysis-/README.md

 ## Limitations

-- Weekly Granularity:
+- Weekly Granularity: A daily analysis might reveal a faster structure that a weekly view averages away.
-- One Three Year Window:
+- One Three Year Window: A different time period could have behaved differently.
-- No Macro Controls:
+- No Macro Controls: Overall market moves, sector rotation, and volatility regime are not controlled for.
--
+- Lag 2: Needs a pre-specified holdout period before it could be treated as real.
+- Public Data Priced In: Any genuine signal in freeling available attention data is plausibly reflected in the price already, a reason to expect a null.
 -------

 ## Disclaimer